ORTools4MTEX/ORTools/README.md

 ### [computeGrainPairs](./src/computeGrainPairs.m)
 This function computes the absolute or normalised frequency and boundary segment lengths of grain pairs.
-The grain pair ids can be defined for variants, packets, bain groups, or any other equivalent type as chosen by the user.
+The grain pair ids can be defined by the user for variants, crystallographic packets, Bain groups, any other-id type or for groups of id or equivalent id pairs.

 - Syntax:
   - [out] = computeGrainPairs(pairGrains)